nodeshake/NLP-POSPair-Refined/CONTRIBUTING.md

 ### Attribution

-This Code of Conduct is adapte
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4